 To get a solid B2 in Spanish, there are many horrible textbooks and a few good ones.

-At a B2, no need to know the countless terms used for “horse” (alfana, jamelgo, palafrén, matalón, castrado, rocín, bridón, caballería, corcel, equino, garañón, jaca… and forty others), but a couple of them, like caballo, yegua, semental, potro, you should.
+The following is also a must-have: Vocabulario – Nivel Avanzado B2, by Anaya: as a garnishment to Difusión, it’s simply the best.
+You see, at a B2, no need to know the countless terms used for “horse” (alfana, jamelgo, palafrén, matalón, castrado, rocín, bridón, caballería, corcel, equino, garañón, jaca… and forty others), but a couple of them, like caballo, yegua, semental, potro, you should.
 Lexicon matters 😉

 Besides, I’d suggest you to read more, non school-materials in particular.
 More on this below.